phoebebright/batonopc/README.md

 Time resolution is 1 second.
 It is assumed that sub-second readings are not required.

-The library is currently setup to write data to https://tinycloud.purit.ie  - a login and device key are required to do this.
+The library is currently setup to write data to https://tinycloud.purit.ie  - a login and gateway key are required to do this.

 Getting started